Photo Therapy for My Heart

 Today I’m featuring several photos I love to look at.
 They calm and reassure my heart no matter what’s happening around or in me.
 I hope you enjoy them, too, and find some peace slipping into your heart today.

 That’s a mature dawn redwood at the top.
 We’re in Longwood Gardens in their large-tree arboretum.
 It’s a scorching hot day.
 The tree’s inviting limbs offer rest in the shade.
-No entrance fee.
-No time limit.
-No requirements except that I step into the shade.
+No entrance fee, no time limit, and no requirements except that I step into the shade.
 Into the relaxing and reassuring freedom of God’s care for me and, especially now, for my heart.

 Here’s a tiny flower of the field in the Longwood Meadow Garden.
 Fragile, delicate, one-of-a-kind, like a snowflake.
 Here today, gone tomorrow.
 Yet known to God who delights in the beauty of this world.
 I can’t help thinking about human life, and the One who creates and understands our fragile mortal beauty best of all.